 - Enhancing the visibility of ENNHRI and its members

-The Project is also steered by an Advisory Group made up of some participating NHRIs and key international stakeholders, including the Council of Europe Office of the Commissioner for Human Rights, the UN Development Programme Regional Centre for Europe and the CIS, the OSCE Office for Democratic Institutions and Human Rights, the UN Office of the High Commissioner for Human Rights and civil society organisations.
+The Project was also steered by an Advisory Group made up of some participating NHRIs and key international stakeholders, including the Council of Europe Office of the Commissioner for Human Rights, the UN Development Programme Regional Centre for Europe and the CIS, the OSCE Office for Democratic Institutions and Human Rights, the UN Office of the High Commissioner for Human Rights and civil society organisations.

 Publications & Statements